AnonGuy/structure/docs/README.md

 ### Potential Improvement
 **I could improve this function's performance by utilising Python's builtin `threading` module, starting a new `Thread` for each regex search that I start.
 This means that each regex search will not block the execution of the next.**

-I also decided to create a method for use in validating MyLoreto credentials:
+I then decided to create a function for validating user credentials.
+I decided to create this function so that users are not presented with an error immediately after providing incorrect credentials. <br>
+In the case of incorrect credentials, this function will return `False`, and an alert will be provided to the user.
 ```python
 def valid_user(*credentials: str) -> bool:
     """Take a student's credentials and validate them."""